laizhendong/skin_lesion_image_segmentation/README.md

-# U-Net++: A Nested U-Net Architecture for Medical Image Segmentation
+# An imporved U-Net++ Network for Skin lesion Image Segmentation

-This is an implementation of ["U-Net++: A Nested U-Net Architecture for Medical Image Segmentation"](https://link.springer.com/chapter/10.1007/978-3-030-00889-5_1) in Keras deep learning framework (Tensorflow as backend). **U-Net++** (nested U-Net architecture) is proposed for a more precise segmentation.
-We introduce intermediate layers to skip connections of U-Net, which naturally form multiple new up-sampling paths from different depths, ensembling U-Nets of various receptive fields.
+This is an implementation of ["An imporved U-Net++ Network for Skin lesion Image Segmentation"] in Keras deep learning framework (Tensorflow as backend). **U-Net++** (nested U-Net architecture) is proposed for a more precise segmentation, which introduce intermediate layers to skip connections of U-Net, which naturally form multiple new up-sampling paths from different depths, ensembling U-Nets of various receptive fields.

 <p align="center">
   <img src="https://github.com/MrGiovanni/Nested-U-Net/blob/master/Figures/fig_U-Net%2B%2B.png" width="700"/>